WITH REDUCED APPETITE, THERE’S

 Almost any disease can manifest or develop decreased appetite (hyporexia), complete lack of appetite (anorexia) or changes in appetite (dysrexia).
 Inappetence can be the first sign, and may be the only sign, that a dog is sick or has an underlying health condition.
-Prolonged inappetence, if left untreated, can become even more detrimental to the patient than the underlying chronic or acute condition.
+Prolonged inappetence, if left untreated, can become even more detrimental to the patient than the underlying chronic or acute medical condition.

 In addition, inappetence can represent a negative perception of the quality of life to the caregiver, which may be especially distressful and is often perceived as evidence of suffering.